 - For how long will you be gone?
 (See the earlier chart from FindLaw for age/time guidance)

-- Will you be gone during daylight hours or at night?
+- Will you leave during daylight hours or at night?

-- Will older siblings or kids be with your child? (this can impact the security of the youngest child if the older sibling is responsible and mature enough to care for him/her)
+- Will older siblings or kids be with your child? (this can impact the security of the younger siblings if the older sibling is considered responsible)

 - How safe is your neighborhood?